moreh-dev/moreh-2024docs/Supported_Documents/index.md

 - [LLM Fine-tuning Parameter guide](LLM_param_guide.md)

-For technical support questions, it is best to start a new Issue and we will investigate right away.
+For technical support questions, it is best to report issue and we will investigate right away.

 If you have a general inquiry, please feel free to contact us at support@moreh.io.